Cannabis in Sri Lanka: History

-Cannabis was historically traded by the Arabs along the southern Silk Trade Route as early as the 13th century.
+Cannabis was historically traded by the Arabs along the southern Silk Route as early as the 13th century.
 Hemp was found in Sri Lanka at least as early as the 17th century, when Fernão de Queyroz observed: "there is little hemp, because only a little of it is cultivated."

-The Colonial Dutch criminalised narcotic trafficking in 1675, though by 1860, long after the island fell under British control, cannabis was widely produced throughout the island and the country formed the production line for the opium that was exported to China.
+The Colonial Dutch criminalised narcotic trafficking in 1675, though by 1860, long after the island fell under British control, cannabis was widely produced throughout the island, and the country formed part of the production line for opium that was then exported to China.

 In 1867, the British colonial government introduced the Opium and Bhang Ordinance, restricting the sale of cannabis to licensed dealers only.

 In 1897, the import of bhang or ganja was banned.
-In 1905, the British colonial government introduced the Indian Hemp Ordinance, which in its 1907 version punished` producing, importing, or distributing "Indian hemp" to a 100-rupee fine and up to six months' imprisonment.
+In 1905, the British colonial government introduced the Indian Hemp Ordinance, which in its 1907 version punished producing, importing, or distributing "Indian hemp" with a 100-rupee fine and up to six months' imprisonment.

 The Poisons, Opium and Dangerous Drugs Ordinance of 1935 criminalised cannabis.

 In 2008, the Minister for Indigenous Medicine sought limited legalisation of cannabis for medical purposes.
 The new officeholder in 2013 likewise proposed to amend the Ayurveda Act to recognise the value of cannabis.

 In 2017, Sri Lanka announced the intent to create a 400–hectare cannabis plantation near Ingiriya, to provide cannabis for Ayurvedic practitioners, and potentially for export of cannabis remedies to the United States.
-Currently, Ayurvedic practitioners obtain legal cannabis from the government as a windfall from seized illegal cannabis, which is often poor quality and old by the time it reaches them.
+Currently, Ayurvedic practitioners obtain legal cannabis from the government as a windfall from seized illegal cannabis, which is often old and of poor quality by the time it reaches them.